We want to hear of your successes!

 Department of Veterans Affairs

-It didn't take long for new Adopter, St. Paul's Lutheran Church, Schaumburg, IL, to launch a collection drive for Move-in-Essentials.
+It didn't take long for new Network member, St. Paul's Lutheran Church, Schaumburg, IL, to launch a collection drive for Move-in-Essentials.

-Within a couple of weeks of adopting Hines VA Medical Center a collection was made and items taken to Hines to be given to Veterans exiting homelessness.
+Within a couple of weeks of contacting Hines VA Medical Center a collection was made and items taken to Hines to be given to Veterans exiting homelessness.

-This is a great example of how adopters and their VA facility can work together in meeting the needs of those men and women who have served us.
+This is a great example of how Network members and their VA facility can work together in meeting the needs of those men and women who have served us.

 Pete is a Vietnam Veteran who has had some medical issues that make it difficult for him to get things out of his cabinets.
 His VA caseworker asked if anyone had a cabinet they could provide to help.
 Bloomingdale VFW Post 7539 answered the call and delivered a cabinet.